This is one of the greatest professional failures of my life, missing that.Barnabas Piper

 Sharing is caring

-- Please consider leaving a rating and review on Apple Podcasts.
+- Leave a five-star rating and review on Apple Podcasts.
 This only takes a second and will go a long way to helping other people find the show.

-- If you know someone who would benefit from listening, share it on your favorite social media network.
+- If you know someone who would benefit from listening, share the show on your favorite social media network.

 - Give us a follow on Twitter at @malContentsPod